 Liège is a major city in the Wallonia region of Belgium and lies close to the Dutch-Belgian border.
 It is around 30km from Maastricht and 200km south of Amsterdam.
 Liège is known as Luik in Dutch.

 Are you looking to travel between Amsterdam and Liège?
-Let’s consider the transport options between the 2 cities by train and bus.
+Let’s consider the transport options between the 2 cities using the train and bus.

 1. Amsterdam-Liège by Train

 Probably the best way to travel between the cities is by train – 1 change is required and the Amsterdam-Liège trip can be done in 3 hours and 15 minutes via Maastricht.
 It can be easily booked using the NS International site with prices starting at €29 one-way.

 When travelling to Liège you will arrive at the spectacular Liège-Guillemins railway station, opened in 2009 and designed by Spanish architect Santiago Calatrava.
 The station is 2km from Liège city centre which is walkable along the Maas (Meuse) river.